nucypher/kms-implementation-whitepaper/index.rst

     Guys, Ursula got the wrong result! challenge, ch_cfrag, ch_h, sig(alice, ch_h + challenge + ch_cfrag)

 Smart contract can verify that Ursula's response is not the same as the challenge pack response (e.g. ``ch_cfrag != reencrypt(challenge)``).
-Proxy re-encryption algorithm we have for ECIES allows Ursula to verify that Alice gave her a working re-encryption key.
+The proxy re-encryption algorithm we have for ECIES allows Ursula to verify that Alice gave her a working re-encryption key.
 So when Ursula came to the agreement, she had an opportunity to check.

-If Ursula ended up being penalized, Bob gets the seized money.
+If Ursula ended up being penalized, Bob gets the seized collateral.

 Centralized stub to mock trustless functionality
 =================================================

-Seizing money, as well as discovering treasure map and challenge pack, requires rigorous testing.
+Seizing collateral, as well as discovering treasure map and challenge pack, requires rigorous testing.
 Thus, we will launch a temporary centralized service which will be replacing pieces of decentralized functionality until it's implemented in a decentralized way.
 We should note that re-encryption keys will still be handled by multiple network participants.